fourtytoo/kodish/README.md

 interface, knows how reliable that is.
 Not.

-To just give you an example, on certain errors (especially if you play internet radio you will get them) Kodi pops up a dialog window in the TV screen and waits for the user to acknowledge the problem.
+To just give you an example, on certain errors (especially if you play internet radio, you will get them) Kodi pops up a dialog window on the TV screen and waits for the user to acknowledge the problem.
 Thus possibly requiring the user to walk back to the living room, where the player is sitting, find the IR remote, turn the TV on, figure out why